 - Difficulty in correlating the data from Protocol with Physical layer

-- The increasing complexity of the test system due to multiple types of equipment.
+- Increasing complexity of the test system due to multiple equipments.

 - There are no instruments that provide overhead information along with payload (actual image)

-- No seamless synchronization is possible from mapping the failure of a protocol test to actual
+- No seamless synchronization possible from mapping the failure of a protocol test to actual

 HDMI Protocol Analysis Software